 Sow seeds individually in small containers filled with good quality, fresh compost.
 Seeds can be sown from mid- March until the middle of June.
 Cover the seeds and water.

 Germination occurs within 10 days.
 If the conditions are less than ideal this may take slightly longer.
-As the young seedlings grow keep them well watered.
+As the young squash seedlings grow keep them well watered.

-Before transplanting, work the soil over well.
+Before transplanting, work the ground over well.

 Transplant into a deeply dug hole that has been filled with ample amounts of homemade compost or well-rotted manure.
 Scatter a couple of handfuls of fish, blood and bone onto the planting surface before transplanting.